 Unlike single-vision contact lenses, toric lenses can have multiple different focal lengths to help address the vision problems caused by astigmatism.
 Because astigmatism is based on the unique shape of your cornea, toric lenses also typically have a “top” and a “bottom” and shouldn’t rotate any which way on the surface of your eye.
 They also boast features that help them to stay in place once you’ve put them in.

 Orthokeratology, often shortened to “ortho-k,” is the practice of wearing specialized RGP contact lenses overnight that gradually change the shape of your cornea.
 As the lens applies slight pressure and molds your cornea each night, eventually you begin to see clearer during the day.

 Ortho-k is most commonly used to counteract the development of myopia (nearsightedness), but it can also aid in correcting astigmatism.
 The lenses’ effects will diminish if you stop wearing them while you sleep, so this astigmatism treatment requires diligence.

 People with astigmatism may pursue surgical treatments such as LASIK and PRK, both of which change the shape of the cornea to correct refractive errors.

 When someone undergoes cataract surgery that removes their eye’s natural lens, they might also opt to have a toric artificial lens that corrects astigmatism put in its place.

-Think You Have Astigmatism?
-Talk to Your Eye Doctor
+Your Astigmatism Can Be Corrected—Just Talk to Your Eye Doctor

 An optometrist or ophthalmologist will be able to tell you whether you have astigmatism and how severe it is.
 Just remember that if you do end up needing glasses or contacts for astigmatism, you’re in good company.